oneapi-src/oneDAL/docs/source/dev_guide/algorithms/boosting/adaboost-multiclass.rst

    * - Result ID
      - Result
    * - ``weakLearnersErrors``
-     - Numeric table :math:`1 x \mathrm{maxIterations}` containing weak learner's classification errors computed when the ``computeWeakLearnersErrors`` option is on.
+     - A numeric table :math:`1 \times \mathrm{maxIterations}` containing weak learner's classification errors computed when the ``computeWeakLearnersErrors`` option is on.

        .. note::